Factbox: How does the UK's Conservative Party elect a leader, and who is running?

 Theresa May, 59, Remain campaigner

-The state-school educated daughter of a Church of England vicar, May is an Oxford University graduate who began her career at the Bank of England, before becoming a local councilor.
+The state-school educated daughter of a Church of England vicar, May is an Oxford University graduate who began her career at the Bank of England, before becoming a local councillor.

 She entered parliament in 1997 and in 2002 became the first female chairman of the Conservative Party, when she gained a reputation as a reformer for saying that Conservatives needed to shed their reputation as the "nasty party".